majkelx/astwro/docs/installation.rst

 Dependencies
 ------------
-`astwro` is developed and tested on Python 2.7.
-Most of the code is written with Python 3 compatibility in mind, so if there will be such need, the port to that version will be made.
+Developed of `astwro` have been switched to Python 3.
+Most of the code still works with Python 2, but support for  this version will be dropped.

 The different submodules have different requirements, the common requirements are: